Calculating things

 3

-To calculate cubic meters of a surface of 10 square meters (5 meters by 2 meters, with a height of 5 meters.
-The work volume will be equal to the following:
+To calculate cubic meters of a surface of 10 square meters (5 meters by 2 meters), you will need a height of 5 meters.
+The total volume will be equal to the following:

 How to Calculate Cubic Meters - Step 3